ivan-bilan/The-NLP-Pandect/README.md

 <p align="center"> <img src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/120/google/313/flag-ukraine_1f1fa-1f1e6.png" alt="Ukraine" width="50" height="50"/>

 > __Note__
-> Quick legend:
+> Quick legend on available resource types:
 >
 > ⭐ - GitHub repository with the number of stars
 >
-> 📒 - resource you can read, usually a blog post
+> 📙 - resource you can read, usually a blog post or a paper
 >
-> 📂 - a collection of additional resources
+> 🗂️ - a collection of additional resources
+>
+> 🎥️ - a resource you can watch
+>
+> 🎙️ - a resource you can listen to

 ![The-NLP-Resources](./Resources/Images/pandect_resources.png)